MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_9_1Accessinsights.md

 This lab compromises of one exercise:

-1. In exercise one, you will view analytics within Dynamics 365 Marketing and Customer Voice.
+1. In exercise one, you will view analytics within Dynamics 365 Customer Insights - Journeys and Customer Voice.

 ## What you’ll need:

-- A computer or VM with a Dynamics 365 Marketing environment
+- A computer or VM with a Dynamics 365 Customer Insights - Journeys environment

 # Exercise 1: View analytics

-1. Log into Dynamics 365 Marketing.
+1. Log into Dynamics 365 Customer Insights - Journeys.

 2. Navigate to **Journeys** under the **Channels** group.